On this page

 Health services should establish a structured incident management review process consistent with best practice and reflective of their clinical governance policy.

 All Victorian publicly funded health services and agencies that provide health services on behalf of the Department of Health are subject to the Victorian health incident management policy and the Incident reporting instruction (May 2013).
-Access the and the .
+Access the incident management and the Incident reporting .

 The policy is a comprehensive guideline that incorporates a standardised framework for the collection and management of incidents.
 The policy is consistent with the Australian Commission on Safety and Quality in Health Care (ACSQHC) National Quality and Safety Standards released in 2011.